bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

     - software
     - python
 ---
-***Quote***

 ## Look at All That Space!

-Many of today's most competitive tech markets involve points moving around on a map: ride-hailing services (Uber, Lyft, Grab), micromobility services (Lime, Lyft, Bird), food delivery services (Delivery Hero, Postsmates, Doordash), and more.
+Many of today's most competitive tech markets involve points moving around on a map: ride-hailing services (Uber, Lyft, Grab), micromobility services (Lime, Bird), food delivery services (Delivery Hero, Postsmates, Doordash), and more.
 Moreover, many services that don't place customers' locations at the center of their product use-cases still want to know their customers' locations so that they can better personalize their experiences based on where they are and what's going on around them.

 What this all means for data scientists is that there's a lot of latitudes and longitudes floating around our data warehouses and databases; and buried deep inside these two variables alone is a wealth of information!